Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Appendix

 The analytic function $T$ can be expanded in the Taylor series as

 To prove the two statements in the lemma, it is sufficient to show that, for any $k \geq 1$, $[G^k]_{ii} = 0$, and $[G^k]_{ij}$ is the sum of all directed paths from $j$ to $i$ of length $k$.

-We proceed the proof by induction on $k$.
-For $k = 1$, the result holds immediately, since $G^1 = G$, where the main diagonal entries are all $0$, while each nonzero off-diagonal entry $G_{ij}$ is the path of length $1$ from $j$ to $i$.
+We proceed with the proof by induction on $k$.
+For $k = 1$, the result holds immediately, since $G^1 = G$, where the main diagonal entries are all $0$, while each nonzero off-diagonal entry $G_{ij}$ presents a path of length $1$ from $j$ to $i$.
 Assume now that the inductive hypothesis holds for some $k \geq 1$.
 Note that any path of length $k+1$ from $j$ to $i$, with $i \neq j$, consists of an edge $G_{iz}$ for some vertex $z \in \mathcal{N}_i^-$ and a path of length $k$ from $j$ and $z$.
 It then gives

 where $[G^k]_{zj}$ represents the sum of all directed paths of length $k$ from $j$ to $z$.
 Therefore, the expression of $[G^{k+1}]_{ij} $ in \eqref{eq:k+1} implies the sum of all directed paths of length $k+1$ from $j$ to $i$.
 For the case that $i = j$ in \eqref{eq:k+1}, $[G^k]_{zi} = 0$ holds since $\mathcal{G}$ is acyclic, e.g., there is no directed circle from vertex $i$ to itself, which leads to $[G^{k+1}]_{ii} = 0$.
 That completes the proof.